 POLI 649 Gender and Global Politics

-Chinese Politics, Comparative Politics, Gender and Politics, State-Society Relations, Revolutionary Change, social welfare reform, and rural development.
+Chinese Politics, Comparative Politics, Gender and Politics, Social Movements, and Social Policy Reform.